It’s the happiest place on Earth

 Norwegians love the outdoors and often spend the weekend hiking, skiing or on the water.
 The allemannsrett allows everyone to explore as much as they want and there is nothing quite like the enjoyment of camping in the middle of nowhere.

-Norway is a big country, covering over 385,000 km2 (approximately 149,000 miles2), and holds the record as the tallest country in Europe.
-With a population of just over 5 million and a population density of 15 per km2 (38 per miles2) much of Norway has been left unspoilt, so there is a vast range of varied nature to explore.
+Norway is a big country, covering over 385,000 square kilometres (approximately 149,000 square miles).
+With a population of just over 5 million citizens and a population density of 15 per square kilometre (38 per square mile), much of Norway has been left unspoilt.

-The wildlife in Norway ranges from polar bears in Svalbard (and only Svalbard) to moose, musk oxen, whales, wolves, bears, eagles and massive herds of reindeer.
+Norway’s wildlife ranges from polar bears in Svalbard (and only Svalbard) to moose, musk oxen, whales, wolves, bears, eagles and massive herds of reindeer.
 For a nature lover, Norway is nothing short of spectacular.

 It’s an easy country to travel in

-During the winter Norway becomes a true winter wonderland, and everyone puts on their skis and heads to the mountains to ski or snowboard.
+During winter, Norway becomes a true winter wonderland.
+Everyone puts on their skis and heads to the mountains to ski or snowboard.
 Norway claims to be the inventor of skis, but its host of winter activities also include dog sledding, glacier hiking and snowshoeing across the landscape.

 You have probably heard of Oslo and Bergen, but Trondheim, Tromsø and Stavanger are all worth visiting too, for their own special characters.
 All of them boast charming architecture, interesting museums and cultural venues and, of course, fantastic mountains and fjords as their backdrops.